What is Eco Printing?

 There are always leaves and beautiful colored flowers that have fallen on the ground so I try to take advantage of these moments and collect as much as I can.
 I also use flowers and leaves from my garden such as geraniums, dyers chamomiles, avocado leaves, rosemary, mint and eucalyptus.

 Eco Printing with rusty nails is super fun.
 Just remember to wear gloves for safety so that you are not touching the rust too much.

 I love collecting rusty nails but you can also include rusty lids from beer cans, sewing pins, demolition materials such as rusty springs, tools etc. Anything rusty goes!

 What materials do we need to Eco Print on paper?

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
-Please see my disclosure for more details
+Click here to read my full disclosure policy

 These are the materials you will need to get started: